goharbor/community/proposals/OIDC_Authentication_Suppot.md

 The attributes of OIDC provider:

 * **Name**: This is the name of the OIDC provider.
+* **Endpoint URL**: The Endpoint URL of the OIDC provider.
 It has to be https protocol and is a required attribute.
-* **Endpoint URL**: The Endpoint URL of the OIDC provider.
-It is a required attribute.
+* **Scope**: By default, the value will be `openid, email, profile`.
+This attribute may be hidden from the UI to avoid user error.
 * **Client ID**: The registered Client ID for accessing the OIDC provider.
 It is a required attribute.
 * **Client Secret**: The secret of the registered client for accessing the OIDC provider, it is an optional attribute.
 * **Verify Certificate**: This is a switch so user can turn it off to false to skip the certificate verification, in case the